bueler/sia-fve/petsc/grn/README.md

     $ ln -s ~/petsc/bin/petsc-pythonscripts/PetscBinaryIO.py  # or similar for petsc3.5
     $ ln -s ~/petsc/bin/petsc-pythonscripts/petsc_conf.py

+Of course, we need an executable:

+    $ (cd ../ && make mahaffy)

 Quick start
 -----------

-All non-optional actions below are executed by a bash script:
+All non-optional actions below are executed by a single bash script:

     $ ./quickstart.sh